SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 > The default policy of the `noeviction` setting prevents data eviction when memory limits are reached.
 The `ConfigMap` values are not yet reflected because the 'Redis Pod' must be restarted for updated values to take effect.

-4. Restart the 'redis pod' to apply updated `ConfigMap` values by deleting and redeploying:
+4. Restart the `redis pod` to apply updated `ConfigMap` values by deleting and redeploying:

    **Terminal**
     ```shell